 GNRC INVESTOR ALERT: ROSEN, NATIONAL TRIAL LAWYERS, Encourages Generac Holdings Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – GNRC

-NEW YORK, Dec.
-09, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Generac Holdings Inc. GNRC between April 29, 2021 and November 1, 2022, both dates inclusive (the "Class Period").
+/EIN News/ -- NEW YORK, Dec.
+09, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Generac Holdings Inc. (NYSE: GNRC) between April 29, 2021 and November 1, 2022, both dates inclusive (the “Class Period”).
 If you wish to serve as lead plaintiff, you must move the Court no later than January 30, 2023.

 SO WHAT: If you purchased Generac securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.